lamdu/lamdu/README.md

 ### Easier coding with less mistakes

 * Editing code directly lets beginners avoid syntax errors.
-* Editing type checked code avoids type errors, helps programmers and helps inteligent completions.
+* Editing type checked code avoids type errors, helps programmers and helps intelligent completions.
 * Integrated unit-testing / code with examples / live programming - helps the programmers avoid silly bugs as they program, and helps programmers understand code better.
 * The editor has a clear separation of non-functional parts of the code (Names, documentation, organization) and allows tracking whether functionality was changed.
 It will also make many forms of refactoring and organizing code less risky and thus cheaper.